This is a basic article for medical students and other non-radiologists

-On CT, this is seen as linear bands radiating from mass into adjacent lung tissue which resembles the feet of the crow.
+On CT, this is seen as linear bands radiating from a mass into adjacent lung tissue resembling the feet of a crow.
 This sign should not be confused with fibrotic changes occurring in the lung.

 Cryptococcosis is a fungal infection caused by Cryptococcus neoformans, a globally distributed fungus that is commonly found in soil, especially that containing pigeon and avian droppings.
 Infection is acquired by inhaling spores of fungus.

 Occurs worldwide without any defined en...

 Cryptogenic fibrosing alveolitis (CFA) is a fibrosing lung disease that is characterised by inflammation and fibrosis of the alveoli and interstitium of the lungs, favouring the subpleural and basal regions.